Student Life at Everest

 Family Events and Parent Community

 Our school traditions and welcoming families also play a critical role in creating our vibrant Everest community.
-Annual all-ages family traditions include the fall bonfire, talent show, Grandparent’s Day, and more.
+Annual all-ages family traditions include homecoming festivities, the talent show, Grandparent’s Day, and more.